 The Board of Directors have overall responsibility for ensuring that the Company has an ethical, effective and prudent system of governance.
-It is responsible for overseeing the conduct of the Company's business and supervising the senior management team ("SMT") which is responsible for day to day management of the business in line with the Board approved Company policies and procedures.
+It is responsible for overseeing the conduct of the Company's business and supervising the Senior Management Team which is responsible for day to day management of the business in line with the Board approved Company policies and procedures.